How-do-i-get-your-attention/we-make-software/README.md

 # Network.dll

-> ../Network/.h
+> ../Firewall/.h

 This C++ source file defines the Network namespace, which includes methods for managing network connections.

-The Network::Add function is used to add a new network connection.
+The `Network::Add` function is used to add a new network connection.
 It supports both UDP and TCP protocols.
 The function sets up the socket options, binds the socket to the specified port, and starts a new thread to handle incoming connections.

-The handleUDP and handleTCP functions are used to handle UDP and TCP connections, respectively.
+The `handleUDP` and `handleTCP` functions are used to handle UDP and TCP connections, respectively.
 They receive incoming data and pass it to the appropriate function, which is loaded from a DLL.

-The Reader function is used to read incoming data from a connection.
+The `Reader` function is used to read incoming data from a connection.
 It checks the protocol of the connection and calls the appropriate handler function.
 If the connection is closed, it removes the connection from the list of active connections.

-The Remove function is used to remove a network connection.
+The `Remove` function is used to remove a network connection.
 It waits for the connection to stop, closes the socket, removes the connection from the firewall, and removes the connection from the list of active connections.

+The `GetTCPInterneProtocolAddress` function retrieves the IP address associated with a TCP socket.

+The `IsTCPServer` function checks if a given socket is a TCP server.

-The Main function waits for the Firewall DLL to be loaded and started.
+The `Main` function waits for the Firewall DLL to be loaded and started.

-The Exit function stops all active connections.
+The `Exit` function stops all active connections.
 It waits for each connection to stop and then removes it.

 # ../Network/.h

-This C++ header file defines the Network namespace, which includes the Add function and the Protocol enum.
+This C++ header file defines the Network namespace, which includes the Add, `IsTCPServer`, and `GetTCPInterneProtocolAddress` functions, as well as the Protocol enum.

-The Network::Protocol enum is used to specify the protocol of a network connection.
+The `Network::Protocol` enum is used to specify the protocol of a network connection.
 It can be either UDP or TCP.

-The Network::Add function is used to add a new network connection.
+The `Network::Add` function is used to add a new network connection.
 It takes four parameters: the protocol of the connection, the port number, the buffer size, and the name of the DLL that will handle the connection.

-The NetworkApplicationProgrammingInterface macro is used to export or import the Add function, depending on whether the NetworkApplicationProgrammingInterface symbol is defined.
-If the symbol is defined, the Add function is exported; otherwise, it is imported and the Network library is linked.

-The commented-out NetworkUDP and NetworkTCP macros are used to define the UDP and TCP functions, which are exported from the DLL.
-These functions are used to handle incoming UDP and TCP connections, respectively.
-The macros also call the Add function to add a new UDP or TCP connection.
+The `Network::IsTCPServer` function checks if a given socket is a TCP server.

+The `Network::GetTCPInterneProtocolAddress` function retrieves the IP address associated with a TCP socket.

 # Storage.dll